Your Baby's Immunization Schedule Guide

 Why It’s Important to Follow the Immunization Schedule

-It’s crucial that your child is protected from the diseases that vaccines help fight at the appropriate times.
-Sticking to the recommended immunization schedule is important to ensure your little one becomes or remains protected.
-Skipping or putting off vaccinations until later can leave your child vulnerable to dangerous diseases that a vaccine could easily have protected her against.
-Some of these diseases can make your little one very sick, and may require hospitalization; in some cases the diseases may even result in death.
+Skipping or putting off vaccinations until later can leave your child vulnerable to dangerous diseases that a vaccine could easily have protected against.
+Some of these diseases can make your little one very sick and may require hospitalization; in some cases, the diseases may even result in death.
 Not vaccinating your child can also contribute to the spread of disease in your area.

-The immunization schedule is the same for all children.
-However, there may be certain adjustments needed if your child has a weakened immune system, or if she’s taking certain medications that may weaken her immune system.
 Your child’s healthcare provider will take into account your little one’s entire medical history when determining whether to give or delay a specific vaccination.
-In some cases a shot can be delayed, or not given at all, if the healthcare provider thinks this is the safest course of action for your little one.
+In some cases, vaccination can be delayed or not given at all if the healthcare provider thinks this is the safest course of action for your little one.

 How to Get Your Child Vaccinated